 Everything you need to know about MIT from a parent's point of view

-Check out the full list of CPW events here!
+Check out the full list of last year's CPW events here.

-Here’s a brief outline of what to expect over the next few months.
-Admitted students receive their financial aid awards mid-March and have until May 1st to let us know their enrollment decision.
-MIT does not require an enrollment deposit, but the first monthly tuition bill is due August 1st for families enrolling in a payment plan.
-The Class of 2021 will receive information about housing, dining, and orientation on May 1st.
+Here's a brief outline of what to expect over the next few months.
+Admitted students receive their financial aid awards in mid-January and have until May 1 to let us know their enrollment decision.
+MIT does not require an enrollment deposit; if you would like to learn about billing and payment options you can check out the SFS website for more information.
+The Class of 2023 will receive information about housing, dining, and orientation on May 1.
 Prefrosh begin arriving on campus in mid-August for orientation programs, and classes begin the first week of September.

-The incoming students will soon be learning to navigate their way through the Institute, and you, too, are getting to know your way around MIT.
-The Parent’s Association has provided a list of resources about moving in, TechCASH, dining plans and more, that parents may find especially useful during the first year in the MIT community.
+The incoming students will soon be learning to navigate their way through the Institute, and we want you to also feel like you know your way around MIT.
+The Parent’s Association has provided a list of resources about moving in, TechCASH, dining plans, and more, which you may find especially useful during the first year in the MIT community.

 More information is available at MIT Medical.